renovatebot/renovate/docs/usage/upgrade-best-practices.md

 You should update to `2`, then `3` and finally `4`.
 Avoid updating from `1` directly to `4`.

+Use the [`:separateMultipleMajorReleases`](https://docs.renovatebot.com/presets-default/#separatemultiplemajorreleases) preset to get separate `major` updates.

 ### Update development tools

 Finally update development tools like Prettier, ESLint, TSLint, Cypress, and so on.